newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Anyone can obtain marriage records in New Mexico if they’re authorized.
 To obtain records in New Mexico, applicants must have legal standing.
 For instance, spouses named on the record may request certified copies from the county clerk.
 Marriage records can also be obtained by immediate family members, such as parents, legal guardians, siblings, or children.
 Other parties permitted to obtain marriage records in New Mexico include attorneys, genealogists, researchers, or an authorized representative acting on behalf of the listed groups.

 Searching through archived court records may provide online access to some marriage records.
-Such records typically provide publicly accessible information, such as the name of the married parties and the marriage date.
+Some platforms also provide access to scanned images of marriage licenses and certificates.
+Such records typically provide publicly accessible information, such as the names of the married parties and the marriage date.
 Record seekers may also be able to look up some marriage records for free using third-party platforms.
 Operating as private entities independent of the New Mexico state government or any official agency, such sites provide access to records compiled from multiple jurisdictions across the state.
-Access to some records may require essential information, such as the subject's name or marriage location.
+Access to some records may require essential information, such as the subject’s name or marriage location.

 Is New Mexico a Common Law State for Marriage?